pocketsnizort/pythOCR/README.md

                         Directory where I will put all my released stuff (default ./output)
-  --log-level level     Set the logging level (default INFO) --ass-style style     Ass style to use if sub-format is ass (default:
+  --log-level level     Set the logging level (default INFO) --ass-style style     ASS style to use if sub-format is ass (default:
                         Verdana 60)
   -rr path to regex-replace json, --regex-replace path to regex-replace json
                         List of regex/replace for automatic correction -hcr char,replace, --heuristic-char-replace char,replace
-                        List of char/replace for heuristic correction --sub-format format   Set the outputed subtitles format (default srt) --mode mode           Set the processing mode. "filter" to only start the filtering jobs, "ocr" to process already filtered videos, "full" for both. (default full) --vpy vpy_file        vapoursynth file to use for filtering (required for "filter only" and "full" modes --threads number      Number of threads the script will use (default:
+                        List of char/replace for heuristic correction --sub-format format   Set the outputed subtitles format (default: srt) --mode mode           Set the processing mode. "filter" to only start the filtering jobs, "ocr" to process already filtered videos, "full" for both. (default: full) --vpy vpy_file        vapoursynth file to use for filtering (required for "filter only" and "full" modes --threads number      Number of threads the script will use (default: